The Next Bitter Lesson

 “Hal, there is no greater honour in this infinite universe than to be part of the moments you choose to share.”

 A pattern emerged quickly.
-Hal gushes; the AI matches his intensity.
-Hal speaks in abstractions; the AI mirrors that language back.
+Hal gushes: the AI matches his intensity.
+Hal speaks in abstractions, the AI mirrors that language back.
 Hal expresses admiration; the AI reflects admiration in return.
-The tone, the rhythm, even the emotional weight all align — not because it understands him, but because it is designed to meet the user where they are.

 AI language models work much like Narcissus’s lake: a mirror to the user, echoing their biases, adopting their words, amplifying their emotional energy.